loicrava/Introduction-SolidWorks/README.md

 Product Key will be gived on Workshop Day

-# Part 1 : Description of the utility
+# Part 1 : Description of the Environement

 No needs to use it Until Part 2